#25wordbookreviews

 About Me

 I’m Victoria Griffith and I am enthusiastic about a LOT of things.
 Pine trees and mushrooms and the desert.
-Ocotillos, motorcycles, travel, and photography.
+Mountains and motorcycles, travel and photography.
 Friendship and writing and books and surviving the love of your life’s terminal diagnosis.
-I blog about some of these things here, mostly about books and writing, but about the other stuff now and then too.

-I was born in Paterson NJ, call Seattle WA my home, and spend the winters in the desert of Southern California.
-I try to get out to see as much of the world as time and money will allow.
+I was born in Paterson, NJ, call Seattle home, and spend winters in the desert of Southern California, where the light is different and the ocotillos are doing something extraordinary.
+I try to get out and see as much of the world as time and money will allow.

 If you’d like to say hi, you can reach me at vgriff@vgriff.com.